 - Beans, pinto (14 oz / 397 g) - 1 can , drained and rinsed

 - Oil, cooking - 1 Tbsp

-- Cheese, Monterey Jack, shredded - 6 oz (sub cheddar)
+- Cheese, shredded Monterey Jack - 6 oz (sub cheddar)

 - Sour cream - 1/4 cup (sub plain or Greek yogurt)

-- Heat a large oven-safe skillet with oil (portion for enchiladas) over medium-high heat.
+Heat a large oven-safe skillet with oil over medium-high heat.
 Add onions to heated oil.
 Saute until beginning to soften, 1 to 2 minutes.